DavitMurad/NetZilla/README.md

 Cyberpunk-inspired color gradients and neon-themed UI

-#Challenges and Learnings:
+# Challenges and Learnings:

 While I handled most of the app logic independently, I relied on external help for the genre filtering logic, especially coordinating selected values between the filter bar and the modal.
 I am planning to revisit this area with better architectural clarity in the future as it is a common feature across mobile apps, always room to grow!

-#Reflection:
+# Reflection:

-This project taught me a ton, not just about SwiftUI, but also about good UX design, state management, and balancing complexity with simplicity.
-I’m excited for what’s next.
+This project taught me a ton — not just about SwiftUI, but also about good UX design, state management, and balancing complexity with simplicity.
+It’s a strong first step toward an iOS development roles, and many of the concepts covered are core expectations for starter to mid-level iOS positions — such as local storage, architectural patterns, reactive UI, async networking, and modular SwiftUI design.

+I'm excited to dive even deeper into other iOS development essentials in my upcoming projects to have a solid foundation as a tech specialist

 This is only the beginning.

+Cheers ✌️